Fair Oaks Historical Society Bylaws

 audit.

-10.1-2 Audit the treasurer's books annually prior to the
+10.1-2 Audit the treasurer's books annually after the

 end of the fiscal year.